 Whether you’re just back from a holiday or some big expenses have cropped up unexpectedly, it can be easy for your credit card balance to blow out.
 And once it does, it might be hard to get it under control again.
 That’s where a balance transfer could help.

-A balance transfer is when you move your credit card balance from your current credit card(s) to a different credit card, often to take advantage of a special offer or a lower interest rate.
-Many credit cards offer a low or 0% p.a. introductory rate on balance transfers for a set period of time.
-Over periods of 12 months or more, the amount you could save in interest by organising a balance transfer can really add up.
+It may be possible for you to transfer balances to your existing credit cards.
+However, some banks offer a low or 0% p.a. introductory rate on balance transfers to new credit cards for a set period of time.
+Over periods of 12 months or more, the amount of interest you could save with a balance transfer offer might really add up.

 When looking for a balance transfer offer, take note of features like the balance transfer rate and how long it lasts, the ordinary interest rates and the annual card fee.
 You can then compare both the balance transfer rate and the ordinary interest rates with the current rate you’re paying on your credit card balance to see you how much you could save over time.